StaafLab/TMArQ/README.md

 ## Specifying your own files

-TMArQ expects individual core data under:
+TMArQ expects individual core images under:
 - data
   - blockname
     - markername

- Specify your block and marker names in the config file.
+ Specify your block and marker names in the config file, which is located in the directory config.
- Specify your config file in the Snakemake file.
+ Specify the name of your config file in the Snakemake file.

  Then run your code as in the example above.
-You can specify the number of cores you want to use for the run using the -j flag.
+You can specify the number of cpu cores you want to use for the run using the -j flag.
 In the example we use all available cores.

 ```
 conda activate tmarq